cass-community/cass-community.github.io/_wg/README.md

 &#x2615; [Label 1](https://example.com) additional text here<br>
 [Label 2](https://example.org)

-A basic set of labels that would be appropriate for most products to provide include:
-* `Website`
-* `Repository`
-* `Downloads`
-* `Documentation`

-But the labels are arbitrary, and therefore completely flexible.
+The labels are arbitrary, and therefore completely flexible.
 No particular label is required, and you can add any label that fits your needs.

 You can think of the `icon` as the bullet at the start of the entry.
 The site has defaults for the "typical" labels.
 If you use a label that doesn't have a default icon and don't provide one, the label text starts the line.
 For further details, see below.